Applications define task queues in a configuration file called

 target (push queues only)

-A string naming a module/version, a frontend version, or a backend, on which to execute all of the tasks enqueued onto this queue.
+A string naming a service/version, a frontend version, or a backend, on which to execute all of the tasks enqueued onto this queue.

 The string is prepended to the domain name of your app when constructing the HTTP request for a task.
 For example, if your app ID is